joseph-flinn/site/frontend/posts/nostalgia-for-mathematics.md

 interacting with this calculator.
 This might be something to explore.
 How do I create space to do more mathematics in my life?
 Or is this a combination of burnout, ambiguity, with a sprinkle of nostalgia?

+Something similar hit towards the end of my previous job.
+I splurged on a handful of advanced books on mathematics (complex analysis, abstract algebra, etc).
+However, when I sat down with my old calculus book and worked through the intro/review chapter, I realized that I had forgotten most of the intricacies over the years.
+I could not recall the quadratic formula without looking it up (something that I learned in 6th grade) let alone L'Hôpital's rule.
+While the desire was to review and build from where I had been in university, I found the friction was too high at that time.

+However, thinking back, I wonder if I chose the wrong area to start with?
+I found calculus and most other applied mathematics courses hard to keep motivated.
+But the theoretical classes that were centered around proofs were where I shined.
+Instead of choosing a low-friction re-entry point, I chose the highest.

+I do not think there is any lifestyle change coming soon around more mathematics, but when this nostalgia hits again--which I am sure it will--starting with something more theoretical may help get through the initial startup friction to the point of building a habit.